Mrs Sarah Green is our SENDCO across Egloskerry Primary School, Launceston Primary School, and Altarnun Primary School.

 As SENDCo I work alongside each school to provide support, guidance and to help develop provision that meets the needs of the individual and the school.

-Launceston Primary is part of the Launceston College MAT (Multi Academy Trust).
-Please see the Special Education Needs and Disability Policy, the Accessibility Policy and Single Equality Policy on the MAT Policy Page.
-Should you require support with locating a specific SEND policy, please contact the school office on 01566 701685, or email firstname.lastname@example.org
+Egloskerry Primary is part of the Athena Learning Trust.
+Please see the Special Education Needs and Disability Policy, the Accessibility Policy and Single Equality Policy on the Trust Policy Page.
+Should you require support with locating a specific SEND policy, please contact the school office on 01566 785372, or email email@example.com

-Mrs Green can be contacted via email email@example.com or by phoning the school office on 01566 701685.
-Alternatively please make contact with your child's class teacher or our school Principal to discuss anything to do with SEND as this forms a key part of our day-to-day teaching provision.
+Mrs Green can be contacted via email firstname.lastname@example.org or by phoning the school office on 01566 785372.
+Alternatively please make contact with your child's class teacher or our Head of School to discuss anything to do with SEND as this forms a key part of our day-to-day teaching provision.